-After 86 years of faithful service to his God, family, country and community, Vic passed away on January 14, 2013
+After 86 years of faithful service to his God, family, country and community,

-If you'd like to learn about one of the true pioneers of the Austin business community, a great organizational manager, businessman and volunteer, then please read on.
+If you'd like to learn more about one of the true pioneers of the Austin business community, a great organizational manager, businessman and volunteer, then please read on.

 Vic Mathias was Chief Executive Officer of the Austin, Texas Chamber of Commerce for 27 years, from 1957 until 1983.
 This was a time of tremendous growth for the Austin and the Central Texas area and Vic was instrumental in guiding Austin's economic development during this time (click here to learn more).
 He foresaw the need for a diverse business community to work in concert with the established state government and institutions of higher learning such as the University of Texas.
 This led him to recruit many high tech companies to the area.